lum-network/sdk-javascript/README.md

 It is intented to be used standalone, without having to import specific CosmJS packages which can get make implementations tricky and messy.

-Therefore all codecs, types, functions are features from the CosmJS SDK are either re-implemented by this SDK or re-exporter for simplicity purposes.
+Therefore all codecs, types, functions are features from the CosmJS SDK are either re-implemented by this SDK or re-exported for simplicity purposes.

 Directly importing the CosmJS SDK or other cryptographic library should be considered bad practice for most use cases.